ibexa/documentation-developer/docs/guide/http_cache.md

 !!! enterprise "Using Fastly as HttpCache proxy"

     [Fastly](https://www.fastly.com/) delivers Varnish as a CDN service and is supported with eZ Platform Enterprise.
-See [Fastly documentation](https://docs.fastly.com/guides/basic-concepts/how-fastlys-cdn-service-works) to read how it works.
+    See, [Fastly documentation](https://docs.fastly.com/guides/basic-concepts/how-fastlys-cdn-service-works) to learn how it works.

     ##### Configuring Fastly in YML